iredmail/docs/howto/concurrent.processing.md

-# Amavisd: process more emails concurrently
+# Process more emails concurrently

+__WARNING__: Processing more concurrent emails require more RAM.

 Amavisd-new is content filter, it invokes SpamAssassin and ClamAV for spam/virus scanning, it also offers additional features like DKIM signing and